bendalby82/cfalm/README.md

 # Cloud Foundry Application Lifecycle Management
+## Contents
+0. Introduction
+1. Dependencies
+2. Developing
+3. Preparing for Deployment
+4. To push the applications
+5. Using the applications
+6. Creating some test applications
+7. TODO

+## 0. Introduction
 Show application lifecycle metadata for all applications in a foundation, along with some basic information.
 The application is a simple wrapper around the Cloud Controller's `/v2/organizations`, `/v2/spaces` and `/v2/apps` end points.

 Rather than asking each application to expose an end point, we adopt a convention, that every application's build pipeline must set  metadata that the organisation cares about via environment variables.
 In this example, a string called ALM_VERSION.